 DIY Thieves Foaming Hand Soap: Supplies

-- Foaming hand soap bottle (ones like these will do the job)
+- Foaming hand soap bottle (ones like these will do the job or this one here)

 - 2-4 Tbsp castile soap (here’s the brand I used)

 - 10-15 drops Thieves essential oil (available through Young Living, become a member HERE)

 - 1 tsp – 2 Tbsp aloe vera gel (I like this brand) OR vitamin E oil (I like this kind)

 - Distilled water to fill the container, OR water that has been boiled and cooled

 In a small measuring glass (like this one), measure the castile soap, essential oil, and aloe vera gel.
 Mix together well using a whisk.

 Pour this mixture into your foaming hand soap container and slowly add distilled water to the halfway mark, swirling the bottle as you add the water.
 When the water and soap mixture is combined well, add distilled water almost to the top, again swirling as you go.